 1. Know the Right Sites

-If you want to look for flights outside the airlines’ websites, experts say you are better off heading to lesser-known options to get big savings.
-These include Skyscanner, Momondo, Airfarewatchdog and Matrix.
-This last site — an insider favorite — allows you to shift dates and routes easily to find the cheapest options.
+If you want to look for flights outside of the airlines’ websites, experts say you are better off heading to lesser-known options to get big savings.
+These include Skyscanner, Momondo and Airfarewatchdog.

 2. Work Those Credit Card Sign-Up Bonuses